Ashoka University: Centres at Ashoka

-Established in the formative years of Ashoka University in 2015, the Centre for Studies in Gender and Sexuality (CSGS) is one of the Centres of Excellence and is the first of its kind in India.
-With Professor Madhavi Menon as its director, the primary aim of the centre is to broaden the discourse that currently exists around gender and sexuality, through scholarship and activism.
+Established in 2015, the Centre for Studies in Gender and Sexuality (CSGS) with Professor Madhavi Menon as its director, aims to broaden the discourse that currently exists around gender and sexuality, through scholarship and activism.
 This spectrum includes issues of inequality, fantasy, desire, pleasure, identity, and politics that are key realities of our everyday lives.
 The Centre organizes several events such as a speaker series, student seminars, workshops, performances, and film screenings to initiate discussions around topics that are considered taboo.